 Borderlands 3 Amara build guide: 3 best builds for Phasecast, Phaseslam, and Phasegrasp

-Amara is one of four playable characters in Borderlands 3, and one of the six Sirens – women with legendary magical powers whose reputation is known far and wide across the Borderlands.
+Amara the Siren is one of the four playable characters in Borderlands 3, and one of just six Sirens – women with legendary magical powers whose reputation is known far and wide across the Borderlands.
 With her trio of explosive and spectacular powers, she is both a powerful solo Vault Hunter and a brilliant team player who can be upgraded and customised to suit pretty much any playstyle.

 In this Borderlands 3 Amara build guide, we’ve laid out 3 top-tier builds that you can use to get the most out of this no-nonsense Siren: one for Phasecast, one for Phaseslam, and one for Phasegrasp.
 With each build we’ll also detail our route down the different skill trees and the decisions made, along with useful tips and explanations to ensure that Amara lives up to her fearsome reputation.